 All of our pigments are lime-stable, with the exception of those found in the Primary category.

 Yes, our French Ultramarine Blue Dark is specially prepared to be both alkali and acid resistant.
 However when using with lime plasters, it should not be premixed but instead mixed immediately prior to application as its stability is only in the drying/dry state.

-Ochers and pigments do not dissolve in water but instead will disperse as fine particles.
+Ochers and Pigments do not have any binding power of their own.
 They can be used with water in two ways.
 The first is called a Shaker Stain used for absorbent, raw wood surfaces.
 The second is called Stone Washing and is used primarily for absorbent walls.
 Both techniques require that the fixed pigment be sealed after the water has dried.
 Ochers and natural based pigments work best for these techniques.